-The purpose of pre-verdict interest is to require a person who owes money to pay for the time value of money, which is the advantage received from the use of that money over a period of time.
+The purpose of pre-verdict interest is to require a person who owes money to pay for the time value of money, which is the advantage received from the use of that money over time.
 In contract dispute cases, Maryland provides for 6% prejudgment interest.

 In personal injury cases, many of plaintiffs’ damages also occur immediately.
-Just like contract cases, Maryland personal injury victims are deprived of the use of money to which they are entitled to receive the moment the injuries are incurred.
+Just like contract cases, Maryland personal injury victims are deprived of the use of money to which they are entitled to receive the moment they incur the injuries.
 Yet tort victims get no interest on money that accumulates.

-Of course, insurance companies are premised on the idea of time value of money.
+Insurance companies are premised on time value of money.
 Take premiums, invest the money, and – reluctantly – pay out claims later.
 While I think the idea that insurance companies stall to delay making payment is sometimes overblown (administrative considerations give insurance companies some incentive to move files forward), there is still no question that there is economic incentive to delay because the longer they hold the money, the more interest they will receive.

-Of course, this wisdom is not going to prevail on our state legislatures in Maryland.
+This wisdom will not prevail on our state legislatures in Maryland.
 Even in a relatively progressive state like Maryland, there is little inertia to pass legislation to help fairly compensate personal injury victims.